wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+### Creating a new user
+Prerequisites: There should not be a password.txt, spendings.txt, incomes.txt file in the directory where the jar file is located
+1. Test case: Start up the program
+    - Expected: Program prompts user to create new password and accepts user password input

 ### Finding an entry
 Prerequisites: Add multiple entries to either incomes or spendings.